open-quantum-safe/liboqs/README.md

 Lifecycle for master branch
 ---------------------------

 **Release cycle:** We aim to make releases of liboqs master branch every 2 to 3 months.
 Plans for each individual release can be found on our [Github projects board](https://github.com/open-quantum-safe/liboqs/projects/).

-We will use semantic versioning ($X.Y.Z$) as described below.
+**Versioning:** For approximately the period 2018-2019, we plan to label our releases with a variant of semantic versioning, using the notation *0.Y.Z*.
+Semantic versioning allows that anything may change between *0.whatever* versions.
+We intend to use *X.Y.Z* labelling as follows, for *X=0*.

+- *X=0* will be used for approximately the period 2018-2019.
+Later in 2019, we will revisit whether we are ready to make a *1.0.0* release, and specify a new verisoning method at that time.
+- *Y* will be incremented when backwards incompatible changes are introduced that either change the public API or change the input/output behaviour of a cryptographic algorithm.
+See explanation below.
+- *Z* will be incremented when backwards compatible bug fixes are introduced.

-**Algorithm deprecation:** If an algorithm in master branch is found to be insecure or does not advance to the next round of the NIST competition, but is included in version $X.Y.Z$, it will be marked as deprecated using a compile time warning in version $X.(Y+1).Z$ and removed in version $X.(Y+2).Z$.
+**Algorithm deprecation:** If an algorithm in master branch is found to be insecure or does not advance to the next round of the NIST competition, but is included in version $0.Y.Z$, it will be marked as deprecated using a compile time warning in version $0.(Y+1).Z'$ and removed in version $0.(Y+2).Z''$.

 **Algorithm compatibility:** Unlike existing standardization cryptographic algorithms (SHA-2, SHA-3, PKCS\#1v1.5, nistp256, ...), post-quantum algorithms are under active development, and the mathematical algorithm of a cryptographic scheme may change: a particular name (e.g., "FrodoKEM-AES-640") may refer to different mathematical algorithms over time.  liboqs may update implementations as algorithms evolve.
-Using our semantic versioning, versions with the same first two components ($X.Y.*$) will be interoperable.
-But version $X.Y.Z$ and version $X.(Y+1).Z'$ may not be interoperable.  liboqs-reliant applications can check the `alg_version` member of the `OQS_KEM` data structure for each algorithm to obtain an identifier of the algorithm version used in a particular implementation; implementations returning the same `alg_version` for an algorithm will be interoperable.
+During the $0.Y.Z$ phase of liboqs, versions $0.Y.Z$ and version $0.(Y+1).Z'$ may not be interoperable.  liboqs-reliant applications can check the `alg_version` member of the `OQS_KEM` data structure for each algorithm to obtain an identifier of the algorithm version used in a particular implementation; implementations returning the same `alg_version` for an algorithm will be interoperable.

 **API stability:** The public API of liboqs master branch is currently considered to be the functions and macros in `oqs/common.h`, `oqs/config.h`, `oqs/kem.h`, `oqs/rand.h`, `oqs/sig.h`, and includes all functions marked with `OQS_API`.
-Incompatible changes to the public API will lead to incrementing $X$ in version $X.Y.Z$. (`oqs/sig.h` will eventually be part of the public API, but is currently under development, and no promises are made about its API stability at present.)
+During the $0.Y.Z$ phase of liboqs, incompatible changes to the public API will lead to incrementing $Y$.

 Building and running liboqs master branch
 -----------------------------------------